 - Having completed the assessment centre, you will be given a grade.
 This grade determines how long it will be before you start your initial training, known as Phase 1.

-- If you are a junior recruit (under 17 years and five months) you will complete either a 20 week or 40 week course at the Army Foundation College in Harrogate.
+- If you are a junior recruit (under 17 years and five months) you will complete Phase 1 training at the Army Foundation College in Harrogate.

 - If you over 17 years and five months, you will complete their 14 week Phase 1 basic training course at either Pirbright or Winchester.

 - You then train in your chosen work, by on the job training and short courses.
 This training varies in length, depending on your specialisation.

 - Apprentices receive basic military training, on the job experience and courses in your chosen work.